benedictaudeogu/Projects/Twitter/README.md

 HOW TO MAKE THE CODEBASE:

-1) Pull the github repository to local EWS computer
+1) Pull the github repository

 2) Open command prompt and change directory to the correct pulled code base